tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ClientHello, MUST contain the CID structure, which carries the CID which the client wishes the server to use when sending messages towards it.
-A zero-length value indicates that the client is prepared to send with a connection ID but does not wish the server to use one when sending (alternately, this can be interpreted as the client wishes the server to use a zero-length CID; the result is the same).
+A zero-length value indicates that the client is prepared to send a connection ID but does not wish the server to use one when sending.
+Alternately, this can be interpreted as the client wishes the server to use a zero-length CID; the result is the same.

 ~~~~
   struct {